TheRenegadeCoder/sample-programs-website/docs/projects/even-odd/rexx/index.md

 {% endraw %}

-Even Odd in Rexx was written by:
+[Even Odd](https://sampleprograms.io/projects/even-odd) in [Rexx](https://sampleprograms.io/languages/rexx) was written by:

 - Sudhanshu Dubey

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 ## How to Implement the Solution